Updated: 5 days ago

 If we could examine these dog’s brains, we would find lots of dopamine and other ‘feel good’ chemicals, due to the anticipation of the feeling of reward.
 Once a dog has discovered that these activities produce reward, we cannot extinguish this by punishment.
 We cannot change how the dogs feel about the activity by correction, instead we need to teach the dog how to access the same reward elsewhere through games or teach them to manage their own arousal in this environment.

-The dogs in the picture are managed and opportunities to herd are controlled, however, if they were left to their own devices and allowed to herd uncontrollably, their brains could have too much dopamine.
+The dogs in the picture are managed and opportunities to herd are controlled, they are also given outlets to herd away from livestock and wildlife.
+However, if they were left to their own devices and allowed to herd uncontrollably, their brains could have too much dopamine.

 Appropriate levels of activity and feel-good chemicals leave our dogs content, able to rest and relax.
 Too much, and an overly aroused dog will appear frantic, frenetic, either unable to rest or sleep or collapsing in exhaustion.
 Under these conditions, dogs may also snap, bite, fight with others or cause themselves injury.
 If you are experiencing any of these behaviours from your dog it may be worth your while to check that their day is well balanced with lots of rest interspersed with appropriate play and exercise.

 Another reason why dog trainers talk about Dopamine, is due to the link between the brain chemical and positive reinforcement.
 Modern dog training is reward-based, we seek to teach the dog how to access rewards rather than avoid punishment.
 If the behaviours we are training begin to increase, happen more often, then we can say that positive reinforcement has happened.
 Dopamine needs to be present for reward and reinforcement to take place.